ChrisFarfanovi/Python-Challenges/Cryptography/01-Caesar_Cipher_I/briefing.md

 This technique is an extremely simple form of encryption, where the `secret` is just the number of letters shifted.

-You are given an array with two elements.
-The first element is the plaintext, the second element is the left shift value.
-Return the ciphertext as uppercase string.

-Spaces remain the same.

 ## Mission

 You will be given a list of 3 random words and a random integer between 1 and 25.